Diversity in Lyman Continuum Escape at $z\sim0.3$ Revealed by WISE Infrared Observations: Discussion

 \subsection{Connection between low-z and high-z LyC leakers}

-The IR-faint and IR-bright systems could potentially align with the starburst- versus merger-driven modes discussed in previous high-redshift ($z>3$) studies \citep{zhu2025}.
-For instance, while compact starbursts may favor density-bound escape, the gravitational transitions or feedback in more extended, possibly merging systems could naturally create the fragmented ISM structure required for anisotropic leakage.
-The role of galaxy mergers in facilitating LyC escape remains a subject of active debate \citep[e.g.,][]{yuan2024, lereste2025merger, mascia2025,wang2025}.
+\textbf{The IR-faint and IR-bright systems identified in our sample may respectively resemble the compact starburst and merger-associated LCEs} discussed in recent high-redshift ($z>3$) studies \citep{zhu2025}.
+While compact starbursts may favor density-bounded escape, \textbf{more extended or interacting systems could naturally produce fragmented ISM geometries that lead to anisotropic LyC leakage.} The role of galaxy mergers in facilitating LyC escape remains a subject of active debate \citep[e.g.,][]{yuan2024, lereste2025merger, mascia2025,wang2025}.

-We examine high-resolution HST imaging for a subset of our sample (11 of the 20 strong leakers, Figure \ref{fig:images}).
-There are 5 strong leakers with imaging available from the LACOS \citep{lacos} project.
-Additional 6 strong leakers have been observed by other HST projects\footnote{These observations are made from Proposal ID 14656, 15445, 16427, 14466, and 16245.
-For some of these images, we remove the cosmic rays using the method described by \citet{vanDokkum2001}, with the Python package astroscrappy \citep{astroscrappy_zenodo}.}.
-Figure \ref{fig:images} shows that the IR-detected leakers exhibit clear merger morphologies, whereas the IR-undetected leakers appear compact.
-These imaging results provide preliminary support that IR-bright and IR-faint leakers might correspond to merger-driven and extreme starburst modes, respectively.
-We note that the wavelength coverage is important for identifying the merging features.
-As in the galaxy J091703+315221, the secondary is only visible at optical wavelengths (F438W, F547M, and F850LP).
-Future high-resolution optical images will be necessary to further confirm this conclusion.
+{\bf In our sample, 11 strong leakers have been observed with HST ACS and UVIS.
+Figure~\ref{fig:images} presents the multiwavelength stamps of these galaxies.
+We also include Ly$\alpha$ and Ly$\alpha$ continuum images from \citet{lereste2025sample}.
+The IR-detected leakers exhibit extended or multi-component morphologies, showing features suggestive of galaxy interactions or mergers, whereas the IR-undetected leakers are generally more compact and do not show obvious multi-clump structures.

+To quantify this difference, we measure the rest-frame optical half-light radius ($r_{50}^\mathrm{opt}$) using the F850LP or F775W images when available; for J1243+4646, we use F845M due to the lack of both bands.
+The average $r_{50}^\mathrm{opt}$ of the IR-detected strong leakers ($0.89 \pm 0.28$ kpc) is nearly twice that of the IR-undetected ones ($0.48 \pm 0.05$ kpc), supporting the visual impression that the IR-detected systems are typically more extended.
+We note that the wavelength coverage is important for identifying the extended features.
+For example, in J091703+315221, the secondary component is only visible at optical wavelengths (F438W, F547M, and F850LP).
+This wavelength dependence may explain why the COS-based UV sizes ($r_{50}^{\mathrm{COS}}$ in Table \ref{tab:IR_comparison}) are similar between the IR-detected and IR-undetected subsamples.

+Although the current sample remains limited, these results suggest that IR-detected and IR-undetected strong leakers may be associated with different structural conditions related to LyC escape.
+Their structural diversity—ranging from compact systems to interacting galaxies—appears to be similar to those seen in high‑redshift LCEs.}